mwcproject/docs.mwc.mw/developers/integration.md

 1. **Initiate Transaction**: Begin creating the transaction.
 2. **Encode Slatepack**: Convert the transaction into a shareable slatepack.
-3. **Lock Outputs**: Lock the necessary funds for the transaction.
-4. **Send Initial Slatepack**: Share the slatepack with the recipient.
+3. **Send Initial Slatepack**: Share the slatepack with the recipient.
-5. **Wait for Recipient Response**: Await the recipient's signed slatepack.
+4. **Wait for Recipient Response**: Await the recipient's signed slatepack.
-6. **Finalize the Transaction**: Complete the transaction process.
+5. **Finalize the Transaction**: Complete the transaction process.
-7. **Decode the Finalized Slate**: Interpret the finalized slate.
+6. **Decode the Finalized Slate**: Interpret the finalized slate.
-8. **Broadcast to the Network**: Send the transaction to the network for propagation.
+7. **Broadcast to the Network**: Send the transaction to the network for propagation.
-9. **Track Confirmation**: Monitor the transaction until confirmed on the blockchain.
+8. **Track Confirmation**: Monitor the transaction until confirmed on the blockchain.

 ## Recipient Workflow